FarronF/limerick-council-meetings/meetings/2022/04/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 21st April 2022.md

 Agreement of wording of Question from January JPC Meeting to be submitted to next Full

-Meeting of Limerick City and County Council.---
+Meeting of Limerick City and County Council.
+---
 2

 5.Housing Directorate